meibraransari/ftp-server/README.md

 ### Start a FTP Server instance

-To start a container, with data stored in `/data` on the host, use the
+To start a container use the following:

-following:
+> Change below variable before start it.
+FTP_USER
+FTP_PASS
+/data

 ```sh
 docker run \